foss-xtensa/amazon-freertos/lib/FreeRTOS/portable/XCC/Xtensa/readme_xtensa.txt

 For an introduction to FreeRTOS itself, please refer to FreeRTOS documentation.

-This port currently works with version 10.0.0.
+This port currently works with FreeRTOS kernel version 10.0.0.

 Xtensa Configuration Requirements and Restrictions